node-cache/node-cache/README.md

 - `checkperiod`: *(default: `600`)* The period in seconds, as a number, used for the automatic delete check interval.
 `0` = no periodic check.
 **Note:** If you use `checkperiod > 0` you script will not exit at the end, because a internal timeout will always be active.
+- `useClones`: *(default: `true`)* en/disable cloning of variables.
+If `true` you'll get a copy of the cached variable.
+If `false` you'll save and get just the reference.
+**Note:** `true` is recommended, because it'll behave like a sever-based caching.
+You should set `false` if you want to save complex varibale types like functions, promises, regexp, ...

 ```js
 var NodeCache = require( "node-cache" );